 Celebrating the 200th Anniversary of the Brothers of St. Joseph: 1820–2020

-Originally a 5-part monthly webinar series, the series continues to expand and will run through the remainder of Spring 2021.
-To view the recordings of Webinars 1 thru 5 and beyond, please scroll down and click a webinar title below, or go to the Holy Cross Institute YouTube channel.
+To view the recordings of Webinars 1 thru 10, please scroll down and click a webinar title below, or go to the Holy Cross Institute YouTube channel.
 The HCI YouTube channel also has recordings from past HCI Convocations and from other events.
 Please feel free to enjoy these videos at your convenience.

 In recognition of the 200th anniversary of the Brothers of St. Joseph, now the Brothers of Holy Cross, the Holy Cross Institute at St. Edward's University sponsored a five-part webinar series featuring Holy Cross Brothers and Priests whose research and lived experiences reflect on this 200 year history.